goauthentik/authentik/website/docs/providers/index.md

 Providers are the "other half" of [applications](../applications/index.md).
 They typically exist in a 1-to-1 relationship; each application needs a provider and every provider can be used with one application.

+Applications can use additional providers to augment the functionality of the main provider.
+For more information, see [Backchannel providers](../applications/manage_apps.md#backchannel-providers).

 You can create a new provider in the Admin interface, or you can use the [Application wizard](../applications/manage_apps.md#instructions) to create a new application and its provider at the same time.

 Refer to the documentation for each provider: